In what fora are insurance disputes litigated?

 Last but not least, the conditions to initiate a recourse action must be considered carefully.
 The following should be noted: (1) to be entitled to the right of subrogation, first, the insurer must pay the indemnity to its insured or, depending on the circumstances, the beneficiary; (2) the right of subrogation only covers the amount that the insurer pays and the insured or beneficiary remains the rightful owner of the amount that is not covered by the insurer; (3) the interest applied to this amount starts from the payment date; (4) principally, the prescription period set forth for the successor is the same as that stipulated for the original insured; and (5) during and before the recourse action, the insured is obliged to take the necessary precautions to protect the insurer’s rights of recourse and to collaborate.

 What remedies or damages may apply?

 Monetary damages are claimed in a typical litigation case.

 Regarding non-life insurance, the main principle is the prohibition of enrichment.
 Therefore, in non-life insurance such as property and liability insurance, it is not possible to claim for a higher amount than the incurred damages.
-The ultimate purpose of the damages to be awarded by the court would be to reinstate the insured or policyholder to the position it would have been in had the risk covered under the policy not occurred.
+The ultimate purpose of the damages awarded by the court would be to reinstate the insured or policyholder to the position it would have been in had the risk covered under the policy not occurred.